Contents

 - The Smoke Ring, 1987

-Magic Goes Away Series In Order
+Magic Goes Away Books In Order

-- Not Long before the End, 1969 (novella)
+- Not Long Before the End, 1969 (prequel short story)

-- What Good Is a Glass Dagger?, 1972 (novella)
+- What Good Is a Glass Dagger?, 1972 (short story included in The Magazine of Fantasy and Science Fiction, September 1972)

 - The Magic Goes Away, 1978